mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 Consequently, the database firewall will **not** block `WITH` statements where the `SELECT` of the `WITH` clause refers to forbidden columns.

+## MariaDB Default Values

+MaxScale assumes that certain configuration parameters in MariaDB are set to their default values.
+These include but are not limited to:

+* `autocommit`: Autocommit is enabled for all new connections.
+* `tx_read_only`: Transactions use `READ WRITE` permissions by default.

 ## Query Classification

 Follow the [MXS-1350](https://jira.mariadb.org/browse/MXS-1350) Jira issue